enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * A call to action should be prominently displayed for making order changes
 * Tracking scripts should correctly track completed purchases and views of the order detail
 * Subsequent visits to the order detail view should not be tracked as additionally completed purchases
-* Tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
 * Social links and features should be associated with the brand’s social channels and handles, i.e., should mention brand social handle, correct social URL, etc.

 ### Blog
 {:.no_toc}

 * Blog index and article views should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
-* Meta data and other social and SEO structures present on the page should properly describe the present view
+* Metadata and other social and SEO structures present on the page should properly describe the present view
 * Blog posts should be ordered properly, with new blog articles at top of index pages
 * Blog posts should attribute the correct author
 * The end of blog posts should link to additional, related content
 * Tracking scripts should correctly track blog articles viewed and indices viewed
-* Tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### Article/Content
 {:.no_toc}